 - For the ultimate luxury in backcountry toileting, find a tree or rock to lean your back against or perch part of your bum on.

 Bonus points for good views.
-If you have to poop while hiking, may as well enjoy the scenery you came out there to see.
+If you have to poop while hiking or camping, may as well enjoy the scenery you came out there to see.

 Prep Your Supplies